-Years ago I posted a recipe and called it “Favorite Angel Food Cake“.
-It’s the recipe I use most often, and I like it because the texture is a little softer than most.
-Still, I wanted to try a different angel food cake just for the sake of change, and made this basic angel food cake.
+Years ago I posted a recipe and called it "Favorite Angel Food Cake".
+It's the recipe I use most often, and I like it because the texture is a little softer than most.
+Still, I wanted to try a different one just for the sake of change, and made this version.

-This angel food cake recipe is adapted from The Best Recipe.
+The recipe is adapted from CI's The Best Recipe.
 It is a little different than my other one in that it calls for slightly less cake flour and slightly less egg.
-Also, unlike my other recipe which calls for confectioners’ sugar, this recipe calls for ultra fine granulated.
-And finally, this recipe is baked at 325 rather than 375 so it doesn’t form as thick of a crust.
+Also, unlike my other recipe which calls for confectioners' sugar, this recipe calls for one type of sugar, ultra fine granulated.
+And finally, this recipe is baked at 325 rather than 375 so it doesn't form as thick of a crust.